Hxsyed/CSC212/README.md

-Hey there, these are the projects I have done for my data structures class or CSC212 class.
+Hey there, these are the projects I have done for my data structures or CSC212 class.